-6.2.3.4 COMMITMENTS OF LABOR
+6.2.3.4 Commitments of Labor

-Depending on the Build Alternative, it is estimated that the construction phase would require the commitment of labor resources in the amount of approximately 7,000 to 8,000 jobs for the rail alternatives and 1,360 to 1,560 jobs for the Rapid Bus Alternative2 (see Chapter 4.3 - Socioeconomics).
+Depending on the Build Alternative, it is estimated that the construction phase would require the commitment of labor resources in the amount of approximately 7,000 to 8,000 jobs for the rail alternatives2 (see Chapter 4.3, Socioeconomics).
 These workers will, by necessity, not be available for other projects during the construction period and should be considered as irretrievably committed to the proposed project.